JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/08/appgw-and-app-service-authentication/myapp.png" %}

-We're going to use these values in our deployment later on.
+We're going to use these values in our deployment later.

 ## 2. Create pre-deployment DNS records